Aeolian Islands, Italy

 Here are some more details on the ferry connections to Stromboli:

-- Ferry Palermo - Stromboli: the route from the port of Palermo to Stromboli is available once a day during summer.
-The trip duration ranges from 5 to 5.5 hours depending on the port of arrival.
+- Palermo - Stromboli ferry: the Palermo to Stromboli ferry route is available once a day during summer.
+The trip duration ranges from 5 hours 50 minutes to 6 hours depending on the port of arrival.

-- Ferry Milazzo - Stromboli: the connection to Stromboli from Milazzo is active throughout the year with 7-8 itineraries per day during high season.
-The journey can last from approximately 1 hour to 6 hours depending on the itinerary, the port of arrival and the type of vessel.
+- Milazzo - Stromboli ferry: the ferry connection to Stromboli from Milazzo is active throughout the year with 8-13 sailings per day during the high season.
+The journey can last from approximately 1 to 6.5 hours depending on the itinerary, the port of arrival and the type of vessel.

-- Ferry Messina - Stromboli: the connection from Messina to Stromboli is seasonal and includes 3-4 daily crossings.
-Crossings last from almost 1.5 to 4.5 hours.
+- Messina - Stromboli ferry: the Messina to Stromboli ferry crossing is seasonal and includes up to 4 daily crossings.
+Crossings last from around 2 to 4.5 hours.

-- Ferry Naples - Stromboli: the connection from Naples to Stromboli is active all year-round and includes several weekly sailings.
-The ferry takes 4.5 hours to reach the island.
+- Naples - Stromboli ferry: the ferry connection from Naples to Stromboli is active all year-round and includes several daily sailings during summer.
+The ferry takes between 4.5 and 10.5 hours to reach the island.

-- Ferry Vibo Valentia - Stromboli: the connection from the port of Vibo Valentia to Stromboli is seasonal.
-The crossing operates up to 2 times each week and the rides last 1.5 hours.
+- Vibo Valentia - Stromboli ferry: the Vibo Valentia to Stromboli ferry is seasonal.
+The crossing operates up to 2 times each week (on Thursdays and Sundays) and the rides last 1.5 hours.

 On Ferryhopper's Map of ferries, you can see all the available ferry routes from Stromboli, so that you can easily and conveniently plan your ferry trip.